-- · incurring or guaranteeing additional indebtedness; - · making capital expenditures in excess of agreed upon amounts; - paying dividends or other distributions to our stockholders or redeeming, repurchasing or retiring our capital stock or subordinated obligations; - · making investments; - · creating or permitting liens on our assets or the assets of our subsidiaries; - · issuing or selling capital stock of our subsidiaries; - · transferring or selling our assets; - · engaging in mergers or consolidations; - · permitting a change of control of our company; - · liquidating, winding up or dissolving our company; - changing our name or the nature of our business, or the names or nature of the business of our subsidiaries; and - $\cdot$ $\,$ engaging in transactions with our affiliates outside the normal course of business.
+- incurring or guaranteeing additional indebtedness; - · making capital expenditures in excess of agreed upon amounts; - paying dividends or other distributions to our stockholders or redeeming, repurchasing or retiring our capital stock or subordinated obligations; - making investments; - · creating or permitting liens on our assets or the assets of our subsidiaries; - · issuing or selling capital stock of our subsidiaries; - transferring or selling our assets; - engaging in mergers or consolidations; - permitting a change of control of our company; - liquidating, winding up or dissolving our company; - · changing our name or the nature of our business, or the names or nature of the business of our subsidiaries; and engaging in transactions with our affiliates outside the normal course of business.

 These restrictions may limit our ability to obtain additional sources of capital, which may limit our ability to repay the notes.
 In addition, the failure to comply with any of the covenants of our existing credit facilities or the indenture or to maintain certain indebtedness ratios would cause a default under one or more of our credit facilities and may cause a default under the indenture or our other debt agreements that may be outstanding from time to time.
 A default, if not waived, could result in acceleration of the related indebtedness, in which case such debt would become immediately due and payable.
-A continuing default or acceleration of one or more of our credit facilities, the indenture or any other debt agreement, will likely cause a default under the indenture and other debt agreements that otherwise would not be in default, in which case all such related indebtedness could be accelerated.
-If this occurs, we may not be able to repay our debt or borrow sufficient funds to refinance our indebtedness.
+A continuing default or acceleration of one or more of our credit facilities, the indenture or any other debt agreement, will likely cause a default under the indenture and other debt agreements that otherwise would not be in default, in which case all such related indebtedness.
 Even if any new financing is available, it may not be on terms that are acceptable to us or it may not be sufficient to refinance all of our indebtedness as it becomes due.
 Complying with these covenants may cause us to take actions that are not favorable to holders of the notes.
 See "Description of the Notes - Restrictive Covenants."